mvc1009/hackingnotes/_docs/active-directory/domain-enumeration.md

 > **BlueTeam Note**:
 > `Netcease.ps1` is a script which change permission on the NetSessionEnum by removing permission to Authenticated Users group.
+This Script should be executed on the DC.
 > [https://github.com/p0w3rsh3ll/NetCease](https://github.com/p0w3rsh3ll/NetCease).
+>
+> To revert the effect:
+> `.\Netcease.ps1 -Revert`
+>
+> After any modfification we need to restart the server:
+> `Restart-Service -Name Server -Force`
 >
 > The binary net.exe uses SAMR protocol, exists another script which hardens a server.
 > [https://vulners.com/n0where/N0WHERE:139229](https://vulners.com/n0where/N0WHERE:139229)